 Now that we can go out again, fixing up our homes has become less crucial, but let’s face it: TVs are ugly, COVID-19 outbreaks that keep you homebound, or not.
 But that’s not the case with Samsung’s Frame TV, or another one of the company’s more eccentric offerings (like this outdoor TV) — which are famous for making living spaces everywhere look much better.

 The newest Frame is even slimmer than its predecessor, with even better color technology, a better-looking back (in case you don't want to mount it), and multiple options for frame finish (which can be switched out) and artwork.
-It normally costs $1500 for this 55-inch model.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.